Learning the 3D Fauna of the Web: Conclusions

-\paragraph{Acknowledgments} We are very grateful to Cristobal Eyzaguirre, Kyle Sargent, and Yunhao Ge for their insightful discussions and Chen Geng for proofreading.
-The work is in part supported by the Stanford Institute for Human-Centered AI (HAI), NSF RI \#2211258, ONR MURI N00014-22-1-2740, the Samsung Global Research Outreach (GRO) program, Amazon, Google, and EPSRC VisualAI EP/T028572/1.
+We thank Cristobal Eyzaguirre, Kyle Sargent, and Yunhao Ge for their insightful discussions and Chen Geng for proofreading.
+The work is in part supported by the Stanford Institute for Human-Centered AI (HAI), NSF RI \#2211258, \#2338203, ONR MURI N00014-22-1-2740, ONR YIP N00014-24-1-2117, the Samsung Global Research Outreach (GRO) program, Amazon, Google, and EPSRC VisualAI EP/T028572/1.

 {

 }